Epicalable/JARVIS/README.md

 THANK YOU FOR YOUR COOPERATION :-)

 ### What/Who is J.A.R.V.I.S?
-J.A.R.V.I.S is an A.I written that is built and coded in Python to be capable of chatting and retrieving any information and daily news from the internet for it's user.
+J.A.R.V.I.S is an A.I written that is built and coded in Python whose aim is to be capable of chatting and retrieving any information and daily news from the internet for it's user.

-### What Is J.A.R.V.I.S's Aim?
-J.A.R.V.I.S's Aim is to help users with automation by chatting to them while being bored and also inform users on day to day updates with news and more.

-### Backstory of J.A.R.V.I.S.
+### Backstory of J.A.R.V.I.S
 J.A.R.V.I.S was inspired by by Tony Stark's A.I "J.A.R.V.I.S" from the Iron Man movies from Marvel.
-Paving the way for my dream to create a bot which can help me in automation by keeping me informed, updated and productive.
+Paving the way for my dream to create a bot which can help me in automation by keeping me informed and updated.

 ### How does J.A.R.V.I.S store info and is it safe?
 Yes, Your info will be safe since it will be stored locally on your personal computer.
 J.A.R.V.I.S stores mainly 2 types of info.